npxTSC/Sparklet/README.md

 # Runs webpack in watch mode (for frontend)
 npm run pw

+# Shorthand to rebuild the container
+npm run dcr
 ```

 VS Code tasks are set up, if you'd like to use those instead.